-A community-based volunteer group on behalf of a not-for-profit, incorporated group or OR organization or OR an established community association or group.
+A community-based volunteer group on behalf of a not-for-profit, incorporated group OR organization OR an established community association or group.

 3.2.
-Active Sports Fields
+Active Sports Field

-An active sports field is a park/field asset which is maintained to be used for a specific sport or activity on a regular basis, likely by multiple users.
+A park/field asset which is maintained to be used for a specific sport or activity on a regular basis, likely by multiple users.